nfriche/PuDoMS/README.md

 python link_scraper.py
 ```

 This will generate a csv file of 2000 URLs you can use to download the PDF and MIDI files.
-This csv is also available in the data folder if you run into any issues with the link scraping script.
 Using this csv, you can then run musescore_scraper.py in order to download the metadata, PDF, and MIDI files of all the links you just obtained.
+The urls.csv file found in the data folder is the result of running link_scraper.py on several different URLs to maximize the scraping of public domain songs on MuseScore.

 *Prequisites: Create a MuseScore account in order to be able to download files and modify the code to include your username and password.
 Please note that MuseScore has a download limit of 20 per day so this code is only meant to run in batches of 19 URLs.
 Make sure to respect their download limitations.